 The adult education program at Beth El also coordinates classes with other synagogues in the area, especially where those classes can be further enriched by a wider audience and broader dialogue.

 Please join us for one of the following programs.
-Please refer to the monthly Shalom newsletter for the current time and topics.
+Please refer to the website or the monthly Shalom newsletter for the current time and topics.

 - Torah and Tea – Come and enjoy a lively discussion of the Torah portion over a light lunch and dessert, coffee and tea with Rabbi Kornsgold.
 Classes meet Mondays from 1:30–3:30 p.m.